tomjw64/openstax-cm-merge-me/README.md

 You can be in any directory you want, and merge-me will work in a temp directory inside the current working directory, which will be cleaned up for you when the merge is complete.

 To view the diff that `merge-me` found (via git) change directories to `out_directory` and compare the `mine` branch with the `theirs` branch.
-This can be done with `git diff theirs`.
+This can be done with `cd <path/to/out_directory> && git diff theirs`.
 Please review this diff before ever publishing your changes.